BioPAL/biopal.org/README.md

-# Docsy Example
+# Biopal website

+This repository contains the material that will be published on biopal.org Static web pages are produced by Hugo, using [Docsy](https://github.com/google/docsy) theme.

-[Docsy](https://github.com/google/docsy) is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
-This **Docsy Example Project** uses the Docsy theme, as well as providing a skeleton documentation structure for you to use.
-You can either copy this project and edit it with your own content, or use the theme in your projects like any other [Hugo theme](https://gohugo.io/themes/installing-and-using-themes/).
+Docsy is a Hugo theme for technical documentation sites, providing easy site navigation, structure, and more.
 The theme is included in this project as a Git submodule:

 ```bash